 For example, an interstate tractor-trailer driver is required to abide by regulations set by the Federal Motor Carrier Safety Administration.
 These regulations include the responsibility of the driver to follow hours of service rules and keep a logbook of the hours he or she has driven.
 This helps to prevent tractor-trailer drivers from becoming tired and fatigued, which can help avoid wrecks and unnecessary deaths and catastrophic injuries.

-An employer of a tractor-trailer or other commercial vehicle driver may also be held responsible for hiring someone who should not have been driving a big truck or for not properly training or supervising the driver of a semi.
+The employer of the driver of a tractor-trailer or other commercial vehicle can also be held responsible for hiring someone who should not have been driving a big truck or for not properly training or supervising the driver of a semi.
 Careless operators of big trucks who are unfit to drive should not be on our roads.
-The same basic principles also apply to pilots of airplanes via the Federal Aviation Administration regulations and operators of boats and other vessels via state and federal boating regulations.
+The same basic principles also apply to pilots of airplanes via the Federal Aviation Administration regulations and operators of commercial trucks and buses.
 They too must take steps to avoid injuring or causing the death of others.

-Catastrophic injury lawyer Curtis C. Osborne, located in Charlotte, North Carolina, has over 18 years of experience working with families and individuals and their cases.
+Wrongful death lawyer Curtis C. Osborne, located in Charlotte, North Carolina, has over 20 years of experience working with families and individuals and their cases.
 He is licensed to practice in North Carolina, South Carolina, Georgia, Maryland, and Washington, D.C.
 Contact Charlotte wrongful death attorney Curtis C. Osborne or the staff at Osborne Law Firm, P.C. at (877) 278-4800 or (704) 376-8012 or via the online form to set up a free consultation or free appointment.
 Osborne Law Firm, P.C. serves clients throughout the southeast, including Charlotte, NC; Raleigh, NC; Columbia, SC; Greenville, SC; Atlanta, GA and other cities.
-Selective, Dedicated, Committed.